TIAH – expanded membership offer

 Highlights of the services TIAH provides include:

-• A learning hub where users have access to a variety of resources with topics ranging from biosecurity to regenerative agriculture to help develop seven feature skills.
+• A learning hub where users have access to a variety of resources, with topics ranging from biosecurity to regenerative agriculture to help develop their skills.

 • A capability framework and learning record to help users to document and evidence their skills and also identify gaps in skills to facilitate continued professional development.

-It also provides access to HR and personnel development support to small and medium sized businesses across the industry, as well as collate reliable data on the labour market, workforce requirements and skills shortages.
+It also provides access to HR and personnel development support to small and medium-sized businesses across the industry, as well as collating reliable data on the labour market, workforce requirements and skills shortages.

 Join TIAH

-TIAH will act as a co-ordinating force, ensuring that up to date knowledge of policy and regulations, as well as new and innovative farming and growing practises are carried out across the industry.
+TIAH will act as a co-ordinating force, ensuring that up to date knowledge of policy and regulations, as well as new and innovative farming and growing practices are carried out across the industry.

 NFU support

-The NFU has been involved with the development of TIAH since the beginning with NFU Deputy President Tom Bradshaw in his capacity as the NFU’s officeholder for skills on the TIAH board alongside NFU member Owen Piper.
+The NFU has been involved with the development of TIAH since the beginning and is currently represented on the TIAH board by NFU Vice President Rachel Hallos in her capacity as the NFU’s officeholder for skills.

 Find out more at: tiah.org/home.